rickstaa/stable-learning-control/docs/source/control/algorithms/lac.rst

 Further Reading
 ---------------

-For more information on the LAC algorithm please checkout the original paper of `Han et al., 2020`_.
+For more information on the LAC algorithm, please check out the original paper of `Han et al., 2020`_.

 .. _`Han et al., 2020`: http://arxiv.org/abs/2004.14288